Religion in Latin America

-Religion in Latin America is characterized by the historical predominance of Catholic Christianity, increasing Protestant influence, as well as by the presence of Irreligion.
-According to survey data from Statista 2018, 58.7% of the Latin American population is Catholic and 19,5% is Protestant, rising to 22% in Brazil and over 40% in much of Central America.
+Religion in Latin America is characterized by the historical predominance of Catholicism, and growing number and influence of Protestants and irreligious people.
+According to Latinobarómetro in 2024, 54% of the population is Catholic, 19% is evangelical and 19% is not religiously affiliated.

 Christianity

 The majority of Latin Americans are Christians (90%), mostly Roman Catholics.
 Membership in Protestant denominations is increasing, particularly in Brazil, Honduras, Guatemala, Nicaragua, El Salvador and Puerto Rico.
 In particular, Pentecostalism has experienced massive growth.
 This movement is increasingly attracting Latin America's middle classes.
 Anglicanism also has a long and growing presence in Latin America.

 According to the detailed Pew Research Center multi-country survey in 2014, 69% of the Latin American population is Catholic and 19% is Protestant, rising to 22% in Brazil and over 40% in much of Central America.
 More than half of these are converts.
 According to the 2014 Pew survey, the 46 countries and territories of Latin America and the Caribbean comprised, in absolute terms, the world's second-largest Christian population (24%; including U.S., British, Dutch and French territories), after the 50 countries and territories of Europe (26%; including Russia, excluding Turkey), but just before the 51 countries and territories of Sub-Saharan Africa (24%; including Mauritania, excluding Sudan).
+A 2024 survey by M&R Consultadores found that 36.2% of Latin Americans identified as Catholic, 31% as Nondenominational believers and 27.7% as Protestant.

+Arrival of Christianity

+Christianity is one of the main religions in Latin America today, but it has not always been like that.
+Christianity was an idea that Spanish conquistadors brought with them when they came to the New World and something that they attempted to spread once they got there.
+Converting the native people of the Americas was one of the main objectives of the Spanish conquest of the Americas.
+Funded by papal grants, Spanish monarchs and conquistadors were incentivized to convert the people of the Americas to Christianity.
+This conversion of the natives allowed the Spaniards to claim the New World as theirs as they were spreading the word, and it also served to unify the new lands.
+This conversion and spread of Christianity is called evangelization, and the clergy felt it was their duty to carry out this task.